 Lenox Square and Perimeter Mall both have a train station at their door step.
 Take a gold line train to the Lenox MARTA station for Lenox Square and a red line train to the Dunwoody MARTA station for Perimeter Mall.
 Doesn’t get any easier!

 The Buckhead MARTA station is surrounded by office buildings, retail stores, condos, apartments and at least 10 hotels.
 Major business destinations include the Atlanta Financial Center, Terminus and Capital City buildings as well as the Atlanta Tech Village.
 There are plenty of restaurants as well, and bus 110 travels through the area and provides an entire tour of Atlanta’s famous Peachtree Street and stops at the Buckhead Village and Atlanta History Center.

 Georgia State University is next to three MARTA stations: Georgia State, Five Points and Peachtree Center.
 Need more transit options?
 The Atlanta Streetcar route includes stops on campus and Edgewood Avenue has a bike path near GSU that travels to the Eastside BeltLine Trail, Old Fourth Ward and Inman Park.

 7. Fox Theatre

-About a block away from the Fox Theatre is the North Avenue MARTA station — a great way to avoid expensive parking in the area.
+Less than a block away from the Fox Theatre is the North Avenue MARTA station — a great way to avoid expensive parking in the area.
 For the easiest walk, follow the signs pointing to the Fox Theatre after exiting the train in the north end of the station.
 This exit will take you through an indoor mall to 3rd Street.
 Turn right on 3rd and right again at the first intersection on Peachtree Street.